-ATH215 Introduction to Early Greek and Aegean Archaeology
+ATH215 Introduction to Early Greek and Aegean Archaeology 3 class hrs/wk, 3 cr.

 Explores early Greek culture (10,000 BC - 1000 BC) with an emphasis on the Bronze Age and the islands of the Aegean.
 Includes trade, exploitation of natural resources, material culture elaboration, and the development of maritime orientation and marine-based faunal ritualization and cosmologies.
 Also covers the role of Crete and other Aegean islands in trade and craft/specialty food production, and their relationships with Egypt, Syria, and the Mediterranean world.
 Offered as needed.